cougz/ovh-techlabs/README.md

 ---

 For support and questions about the TechLabs platform code, please open an issue.
-For event inquiries, contact the OVHcloud TechLabs team.
+For event inquiries, contact your OVHcloud representative.